joannajoseph-ctrl/GRC-Policy-Framework/Policies/02_access_control_policy.md

 Request via Security; approvals documented and time-bound.

 ## 7. Enforcement
-Violations may result in access removal or HR action.
+Failure to comply with this policy may result in disciplinary action, up to and including termination.

 ## 8. References
 HIPAA, NIST CSF, ISO 27001 Annex A (indicative).